WSOP Circuit Global Casino Championship Set for August at Harrah’s Cherokee

 The World Series of Poker announced this week that it has set the WSOP Circuit season-ending Global Casino Championship for August 6th through August 8th of this year.
 And for the fifth year in a row, it will be hosted by Harrah’s Cherokee Casino Resort in North Carolina.

 Harrah’s Cherokee is an interesting venue at which to establish a major poker event.
 It is certainly not up there in name recognition with the Bellagio, Rio, Borgata, or even a place like Seminole Hard Rock, but the WSOP has put it on the map.
-In addition to being the location for the Global Casino Championship, it is the venue for two separate WSOP Circuit tour stops during the 2018-2019 season.
-Harrah’s Cherokee is located in the far southwestern corner of North Carolina, about a three hour drive west of Charlotte, very close to the Tennessee border and not far from both Georgia and South Carolina.
-It is also one of the only casinos and poker venues within any sort of reasonable drive of Atlanta (about three hours, as well, which should tell you how poker barren Georgia is).
+In addition to being the location for the Global Casino Championship, it was the venue for two separate WSOP Circuit tour stops during the 2018-2019 season.
+Harrah’s Cherokee is located in the far southwestern corner of North Carolina, about a three-hour drive west of Charlotte, very close to the Tennessee border and not far from both Georgia and South Carolina.
+It is also one of the only casinos and poker venues within any sort of reasonable drive of Atlanta (about three hours, as well, which should tell you how poker-barren Georgia is).
 It is very much a regional casino.

 Don’t Try to Get In Without an Invitation

 As mentioned, the Global Casino Championship is the culminating event of the WSOP Circuit season.
 Similar to the World Poker Tour Tournament of Champions, the GCC is an invite-only tournament.
 Unlike the Tournament of Champions, though, there are multiple ways a poker player can automatically qualify:

 1) Win the Main Event at a domestic (that is, United States) or international WSOP Circuit stop.

 2) Claim the Casino Champion title at a domestic or international WSOP Circuit stop.